On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Scaling Laws Based on Stopping-Set Analysis

-A stopping set for LM1 is defined by considering a decoder where $S,T,U$ are disjoint subsets of $V$ corresponding to verified, correct, and incorrect variable nodes.
+A stopping set for LM1-NB is defined by considering a decoder where $S,T,U$ are disjoint subsets of $V$ corresponding to verified, correct, and incorrect variable nodes.
 Decoding progresses if and only if (i) a check node has all but one edge attached to $S$ or (ii) a check node has all edges attached to $S\cup T$.
 Otherwise, the pattern is a stopping set.
-In the stopping set analysis for $q$-SC, we can define $E_{n,j,k}(\alpha,\beta)$ as the \emph{average number of stopping sets} with $\left|T\right|=n\alpha$ correctly received variable nodes and $\left|U\right|=n\beta$ incorrectly received variable nodes where $n$ is the code length.
+In the stopping-set analysis for $q$-SC, we can define $E_{n,j,k}(\alpha,\beta)$ as the \emph{average number of stopping sets} with $\left|T\right|=n\alpha$ correctly received variable nodes and $\left|U\right|=n\beta$ incorrectly received variable nodes where $n$ is the code length.

 The average number of stopping sets $E_{n,j,k}(\alpha,\beta)$ can be computed by counting the number of ways, $S_{n,j,k}(a,b)$, that $a$ correct variable nodes, $b$ incorrect variables nodes, and $n-a-b$ verified variable nodes can be connected to $\frac{nj}{k}$ check nodes to form a stopping set.
-The number $S_{n,j,k}(a,b)$ can be computed using the generating function for one check, which enumerates the number of edge connection patterns ({}``1'' counts verified edges, {}``$x$'' counts correct edges, and {}``$y$'' counts incorrect edges) that prevent decoder progress.
-Generalizing the approach of \cite{orlitsky-it05} gives where
+The number $S_{n,j,k}(a,b)$ can be computed using the generating function for one check,

+which enumerates the number of edge connection patterns (``1'' counts verified edges, ``$x$'' counts correct edges, and ``$y$'' counts incorrect edges) that prevent decoder progress.
+Generalizing the approach of \cite{orlitsky-it05} gives